fourTheorem/slic-starter/QUICK_START.md

 # Prerequisites

-- Node v8 should be installed locally.
+- Node v10 should be installed locally.
 A later version should also be perfectly acceptable.
 NPM v6 or later is recommended because it supports relative path modules better.
 (Like `test-common`, included as a relative dependency by `e2e-tests` and `integration-tests`)
-- The Serverless Framework v1.51 or later should be installed:
+- The Serverless Framework v2 should be installed:

 ```
-npm install serverless@1.51 -g
+npm install serverless@2 -g
 ```

 # Steps